March 3, 2021

 The FDA has conducted over 25 disease-specific meetings since 2012.
 The FDA now encourages externally-led PFDD meetings, which means the planning and hosting of the meeting is taken on by an outside group.
 Many patient advocacy organizations, like NFXF, take on the role of planning and hosting the meeting.

-NFXF will post the video of the meeting and transcript for comment on our website.
-You will be able to view and comment on the meeting for 60 days after the meeting concludes.
-NFXF will write up a final report of the meeting and share it with the community.
+In addition to posting the video of the meeting, the community was also able to comment on the meeting for 60 days (closed as of Monday, May 3) after the meeting concluded.
+NFXF will next write up a final report of the meeting and share it with the community.
 This report will be given to any researcher that initiates a drug trial in FXS.
 FDA may host our final report on their website.

 JAN 20, 2021 — Hilary Rosselot hosted a community forum to share more about what to expect during and after the PFDD meeting, including details on how to participate and prepare, and what outcomes we might expect from the meeting.